weblicht/curb/src/components/APIWrapper/README.md

      ```
      Don't forget to export the wrapped component.

-  1. Finally, wherever you actually *instantiate* the component,
+  1. Wherever you actually *instantiate* the component,
      remember to pass the correct `queryParams` in addition to your
      other props, if you did not pass a `propsToParams` function to connectWithApiQuery.
      ```
      <LexUnitsContainer queryParams={{ synsetId: someId }} .../>
      ```